 Looking for some opportunities for fun, learning, and up-close experiences with animals?
-A whole world of learning fun waits for kids - and adults - at John Ball Zoo.
-Visitors can get guided tours of different zoo exhibits and animals, experience the Zoo after dark on a Twilight Tour and even step inside a red panda or brown bear habitat.
+A whole world of learning fun waits for kids - and adults - at John Ball Zoo .
+Visitors can get guided tours of different zoo exhibits and animals, help train a red panda, feed a pygmy hippo and meet a sloth in private encounters.
 The Zoo also hosts a variety of classes and camps.

 While most activities are available during the Zoo’s regular season (March-November), others are offered while the Zoo is closed to the public.
 So you can have an animal adventure in spring, summer, winter and fall!